What is FUTA? | Federal Unemployment Tax Act

 The Federal Unemployment Tax Act (FUTA) is a legislation that imposes a tax on employers used to allocate funds for unemployment compensation.
 Unlike other payroll taxes, such as Social Security and Medicare, only employers pay FUTA tax.
 Therefore, you do not deduct or collect FUTA taxes from your employees.

-That employee worked at least part-time in twenty or more different weeks in 2020 (this includes full-time, part-time, and temporary employees).
+That employee worked at least part-time in twenty or more different weeks in the current or previous year (this includes full-time, part-time, and temporary employees).

 Federal Tax Rate